-- 1. conduct a family interview to determine family structure based on the Calgary Family Assessment Model.
-Please refer to the section of this course outline entitled: Criteria for Choosing a Family for Assessment. - 2. construct and analyze a family genogram. - 3. hypothesize about health promotion and illness prevention within the context of family based on structural data collected during the interview. - 4. complete a self-evaluation of the interview process and establish a plan for improving interview and assessment skills in preparation for the second interview.
+- 1. conduct a family interview to determine family structure, development, and function based on the Calgary Family Assessment Model.
+Please refer to the section of this course outline entitled: Criteria for Choosing a Family for Assessment. - 2. construct and analyze a family genogram and ecomap. - 3. hypothesize about health promotion and illness prevention within the context of family based on the structural, developmental, and functional data collected. - 4. complete a self-evaluation of the interview process outlining student strengths and areas for continued improvement in relation to family interview and assessment skills.

-This assignment is worth 30% of the final grade.
+This assignment is worth 50% of the final grade.

-Assignment guides and evaluation criteria to be provided by course instructor.
+Assignment guide and evaluation criteria to be provided by course instructor.